 The information within is a collection of first-hand experience from attending the festival, countless conversations with volunteers and fellow-ticket holders, and pouring through comments in social media online.

 Table of Contents

-- Saturday is usually the busiest day.
-Sunday is the slowest day because a lot of people fly home.
+Saturday is usually the busiest day.
+Sunday is the slowest day because a lot of people are flying home.

 The Beginning of the Festival

 For the first few days of Sundance, you should expect there to be hiccups and delays as organizers and volunteers work out logistics pain and bumps.
 It is not unheard of to experience 20-minute delays – plan for these delays and hope for the best.

 For screenings, plan for the film runtime, about 5 minutes for an introduction, and an additional 15–20 minutes for any post-screening Q&A, although you don’t have to stay for that if you have another showing to get to.

 Don’t feel bad for leaving in the middle of Q&A, people do it in premiers too, but perhaps take a seat closer to the end of the row if you know you’re going to leave early to cause less disruption.

 Do arrive early as the instructions say because if you aren’t there you will get your seat taken by someone on the waitlist even if you have a ticket.
 Don’t think you can show up right before and get in because you will be let down.

 Consider the travel time as well if films are at different locations, since you want to be in line at the next one about 30 minutes before the start time.
 Make sure to include a buffer for the shuttle in Park City; it can take longer than what it says on Google Maps.